-This course is an intermediate typography course in which more complex typography concepts, best practice type
+This course is an intermediate typography course in which more complex typography concepts, best practice type generation and project work challenge the student.

 GDM 321 - The Art and Design of Professional Presentations

 This course introduces students to the knowledge and skills necessary to develop professional interactive multimedia productions.
 Classroom activities include how to identify the design and communication issues from pre through post production of an interactive presentation.
 In this multimedia design and production course, students integrate research, writing, creative visual layout, and interface design to develop high impact professional presentations.
 Additionally, students will learn how to define and identify project goals, purpose, audience, timeline milestones, budget constraints and other multimedia project parameters.